Createdd/Writing/articles/TimeManagement.md

 ### University

 For me university is additional knowledge.
-Unfortunately in Austria many universities require physical attendance, which is often good for your learnings, but can be to much if you have many other things to do.
+Unfortunately in Austria many universities require physical attendance, which is often good for your learnings, but can be too much if you have many other things to do.
+Therefore I invest more time at the start of a semester to plan everything accordingly.

+1. check all social platforms for summaries of classes
+1. download everything and organize with folders
+1. attend all first classes to get an overview of the course and what is necessary to get the most out of it
+1. 80/20 pareto principle - I learn only what's necessary for the course.

+As a practical example this can be to merely being physically present in each class but working on other things.
+P Preparing only for the exam is most of the time sufficient.
+I stick to basic literature with principles.
+All in-depth books are great but not necessary to get through a course.